|

 of death, engraved on stone tablets.
 Every time you

-try to live by it you will fail.
+try to live by the Law you will fail.

 ministers of a new covenant, not of the